 “Practice and hope, but never hope more than you practice.”
 Coined by Mr. Kalmen Opperman.

 Today, 18 JUN 2010, I opened up my email box to find a note with the headline, “Very sad news.”
 I knew by looking at the sender what the message might read, and it did.
-Kalmen Opperman passed away early this morning.Flight of the Bumblebee
+Kalmen Opperman passed away early this morning.Clarinet Exercises.

 This means I’ll never have that option to go take another clarinet lesson from him and am sad to say have not seen him in that environment for quite some time.
 He was 90 years old.
 He’s gone from master clarinet player, teacher, composer, and craftsman to eternal teacher.
 The news of Kalmen Opperman passing amplifies the fact that every time I open the clarinet case, I think of him whether it is putting the clarinet together, swabbing the instrument, keeping my hands steady and fingers close, or double-lip embouchure.